fedora-selinux/selinux-policy/README-BUILD.md

 - https://brew-task-repos.engineering.redhat.com/repos/official/selinux-policy/3.14.3/95.el8_6.11/selinux-policy-3.14.3-95.el8_6.11.repo

 Then, gating is initiated.
-As soon as the build passes gating, it can be added to erratum (automatically or manually).
+As soon as the build passes gating, it can be added to erratum (automatically or manually) and bugs referred to.
 - https://errata.devel.redhat.com/advisory/filters/new?search=selinux-policy

 ----